robin-ivi/matrickpress-sales/README.md

 This project is licensed under the MIT License.

 Contact
-For any questions or assistance, please reach out to [Your Name] via [mishrarabin18@gmail.com].
+For any questions or assistance, please reach out to [Krishna Mishra] via [mishrarabin18@gmail.com].

 Feel free to adjust the sections and content based on your specific project details.
 Include any relevant information or guidelines that would be beneficial for users and potential contributors.